 Averaged $3,496 per month or about $42,000 per year (click here for details)

-Since ReadyForZero also brings in the total amount of your interest payments for each debt (so you know which one to attack first) I started paying down the credit card debt first.
+I calculated the total amount of interest payments for each debt — so I knew which one to attack first — and started paying down the credit card debt first.
 Not only did it have the highest interest rate and it’s unsecured debt which makes it a riskier debt to have than my car loan.
 Plus they were smaller balances and it was easier to start small and work my way up.

 My initial reasoning for being debt free was to finally be rid of the banks and credit card companies always having their hands in my pockets.
 I have a rebel streak in me and got sick of people telling me what to do with my money.

 But after the year went on, I found other inspiring reasons to live a debt free lifestyle.
 One of the driving forces was to create a life of freedom, to travel more and even build my own freelance business on the side so I could work virtually anywhere.

 That’s the motivation behind this blog.
-I really enjoy being a personal finance freelance writer, and this blog has given me a platform to be accountable to all my career and financial goals.
+I really enjoy being a finance freelance writer, and this blog has given me a platform to be accountable to all my career and financial goals.

 I made double payments on my auto loan, and tossed any extra money towards it throughout the year.
 I even worked at H&R Block for a couple tax seasons at nights and on weekends to make extra money.